 If your geofencing marketing campaign includes click-to-call, you can track the number of calls that came from your ad.

-One of the great things about geofencing is that it’s one of the few marketing strategies that can easily track online-to-offline conversions through walk-ins.
+One of the great things about geofencing for your small business is that it’s one of the few marketing strategies that can easily track online-to-offline conversions through walk-ins.
 Because geofencing works by using the GPS on a customer’s smartphone, you’re able to track whether or not that person visited your business after seeing your geofencing ad by setting up conversion zones around your business.

 As part of measuring walk-ins, you can also measure the cost per walk-in (CPW) to see how much each walk-in is hitting against your budget.

-Some other metrics you’ll want to measure include:
+Some other marketing metrics you’ll want to measure include:

 - Cost Per Click (CPC)